JoergBitzer/DebugAudioWriter/README.md

 # DebugAudioWriter
 ## Description
-Juce based simple writer (writes last 10s after button hit) also includes a button to include a click at the end of a block (to see issues on block borders)
+Juce based simple audio signal writer (writes last 10s after button hit in the directory c:\Temp or ~/Temp with the filename TimeSinceIdontKnow_in_ms.wav) also includes a button to include a click (last sample = 1) at the end of each processed audio block (to see issues on block borders)

 ## Build remarks
 The included CMakeLists.txt is not fully operational.